 Wood dunnage can be found on semi-trucks supporting heavy cargo, under the wheels of trucks being used as a stopping block, or anywhere else you might have a need for heavy-duty wood.
 In fact, if you’ve ever spent time in a warehouse, you’ll know that there’s probably dunnage there that’s seen daily use for years.

 Wood dunnage can be found on semi-trucks supporting heavy cargo, under the wheels of trucks being used as a stopping block, or anywhere else you might have a need for heavy-duty wood.
-Click To Tweet
+Share on XAlthough their lives may not be pretty, industrial lumber products are essential in supporting features of the supply chain across the globe.

 With millions of these products being made and used every day, it’s important to note (especially nowadays) the environmental impact of industrial lumber.